210524training/RevLearnFrontend/README.md

 - As a user, I can send messages to other users.
 - As the system, I can send email/push notifications when due dates are near
 - As a user, I can update my account settings to affect the site's styling
-- As a Teacher, I can update quiz grades.
+- As an admin, I can create site-wide notification banners.